ArtifactDB/SewerRat/README.md

 ## }
 ```

-This returns an object containing:
+On success, this returns an object containing:

 - `path`, a string containing the path to the file.
 - `user`, the identity of the file owner.
 - `time`, the Unix time of most recent file modification.
 - `metadata`, the contents of the file.

-If we don't actually need the metadata (e.g., we just want to check if the file exists),
+If we do not actually need the metadata (e.g., we just want to check if the file exists),
 we can skip it by setting the `metadata=false` URL query parameter in our request.

+On error, the exact response may either be `text/plain` content containing the error message directly,
+or `application/json` content encoding a JSON object with the `reason` for the error.
-If the path doesn't exist in the index, a 404 error is returned.
+If the path does not exist in the index, a standard 404 error is returned.

 ## Administration